-5 Paragraph (b)(i) of the definition of "public benefit organisation" in section 30(1).
+&lt;sup>5 Paragraph (b)(i) of the definition of "public benefit organisation" in section 30(1).

-6 Paragraph (b)(ii) of the definition of "public benefit organisation" in section 30(1).
+&lt;sup>6 Paragraph (b)(ii) of the definition of "public benefit organisation" in section 30(1).

-7 Paragraph (c)(i) of the definition of "public benefit organisation" in section 30(1).
+&lt;sup>7 Paragraph (c)(i) of the definition of "public benefit organisation" in section 30(1).

-8 See Basic Guide to Tax-Deductible Donations for the basic requirements for obtaining and retaining approval under section 18A.
+&lt;sup>8 See Basic Guide to Tax-Deductible Donations for the basic requirements for obtaining and retaining approval under section 18A.

-The words "reasonable steps" are not defined in the Act and should therefore be interpreted according to their ordinary meaning as applied to the subject matter relating to which they are used9 unless the ordinary meaning creates an absurdity or ambiguity.
+to which they are used unless the ordinary meaning creates an absurdity or ambiguity.
 The context in which words or expressions are used must also be considered.

-The ordinary meaning is as follows:10
+The ordinary meaning is as follows: